-The following is a list of tasks the Regional Board may undertake during the fiscal year (July 1, 2008 through June 30, 2009):
+The following is a list of tasks the Regional Board may undertake during the remainder of the fiscal year (July 1, 2009 through June 30, 2010):

-- 1. Review of Investigation Work Plan.
+- 1. Review of Site Investigation and Characterization Work Plan.
 Outcome: provide written comments and meet with the Discharger as needed or requested. - 2.
-Review of Investigation Report.
+Review of Site Investigation and Characterization Report.
 Outcome: provide written comments and meet with the Discharger as needed or requested. - 3.
-Perform compliance inspection at the site. - 4.
+Perform compliance site inspection. - 4.
 Technical consultation, participation in meetings and/or telephone conferences to discuss the results of the reports including interim remedial actions. - 5.
 The preparation of enforcement actions and order amendments, as necessary.